skeeto/fantasyname/README.md

 # Fantasy Name Generator

-Four implementations -- JavaScript, C++, Elisp, and Perl -- of the [name generator described at RinkWorks](http://rinkworks.com/namegen/).
+Five implementations -- JavaScript, Typescript, C++, Elisp, and Perl -- of the [name generator described at RinkWorks](http://rinkworks.com/namegen/).
-The JavaScript and C++ implementations are by far the most mature.
+The Typescript and C++ implementations are by far the most mature.

 ## JavaScript